Pilhyeon/Awesome-Weakly-Supervised-Temporal-Action-Localization/README.md

 In addition, links to the implementations are attached with their framework specification if available. 'o-' and 'u-' indicate the official and the unofficial implementations, respectively.

-(*: additional use of trimmed videos, &dagger;: additional use of action count information, &Dagger;: additional use of pose information)
+(*: additional use of trimmed videos, &dagger;: additional use of additional count information such as action frequency, pose, and audio)

 ##